felicianotech/minecraft-mgr/README.md

 - Ubuntu 18.04 "Bionic"
 - Ubuntu 20.04 "Focal"
-- Ubuntu 20.10 "Groovy"
-- Ubuntu 21.04 "Hirsute"
+- Ubuntu 22.04 "Jammy"
-- Ubuntu Impish Idri
+- Ubuntu Lunar

 For 32-bit support or other distros, please open a Pull Request or Issue.